Jill Biden: First term

-She continued to teach at NOVA, and by 2011 held a permanent position as an associate professor, teaching three English and writing composition courses two days per week.
+She continued to teach at NOVA; in Fall 2009 she received a two-year appointment as a full-time faculty member, and in Fall 2011 she was given permanent position as an associate professor.
+In this role she was teaching three English and writing composition courses two days per week.
 She made her position there as normal as she could, sharing a cubicle with another teacher, holding regular office hours for students, and trying to persuade her accompanying Secret Service agents to dress as unobtrusively as possible.
 Her students were often unaware of exactly who she was, referring to her simply as "Dr. B." She told a colleague, "My standard line when students ask me if I am married to the VP is to say that I am one of his relatives.
 That usually quiets them."
 She was known as a compassionate teacher who engaged with her students' lives, but also one who assigned a lot of homework and was a tough grader.
 Staffers recall Biden always carrying students' work around with her on trips, and Michelle Obama's recollection of her time traveling with Biden was simply, "Jill is always grading papers."

 An examination by The New York Times of her e-mails while second lady concluded that, "she shared the perks of the White House with her teaching colleagues, arranging for tickets to White House events like a garden visit and a holiday tour.
-But she didn't appear to pull rank; when she needed to take time off workto attend an event with the Obamas or go on an overseas trip with her husbandshe requested permission from the college."
+But she didn't appear to pull rank; when she needed to take time off work — to attend an event with the Obamas or go on an overseas trip with her husband — she requested permission from the college."
 In February 2012, she staged a "Community College to Career" bus tour with Secretary of Labor Hilda Solis that aimed to showcase alliances between community colleges and local and regional businesses.

 Her life with her husband at Number One Observatory Circle tended towards the informal and was centered around family and their nearby grandchildren.
 In June 2012, she published a children's book, Don't Forget, God Bless Our Troops, based around her stepson Beau's deployment.
 The same month, the Bidens' daughter Ashley, a social worker and former staffer at the Delaware Department of Services for Children, Youth, and Their Families, married Howard Krein.